 Sound level from the speaker on the projector can be adjusted.
-NOTE: When the menu or the pointer appears, you cannot adjust the volume.

 Turning off picture and sound

 Press the Picture Mute button to turn off the image and sound for a short period of time.
 Press again to restore the image and sound.